o-k-e/solar-watch/README.md

 SolarWatch is a full-stack web application that allows users to search for the sunrise and sunset times of any city on a specific date.
 It integrates external APIs ([OpenWeather Geocoding API](https://openweathermap.org/api/geocoding-api) and [Sunrise and Sunset Times API](https://sunrise-sunset.org/api)) and presents the results in a clean and modern desktop layout.

+Built with a React / Vite + Tailwind frontend and a Spring Boot + PostgreSQL backend, the app is fully containerized using Docker for smooth local setup and deployment.

+### Features

 The project features role-based access control:
 - Regular users can search and view solar data.
 - Admin users have additional access to view the city recores stored in the database.

-Built with a React / Vite + Tailwind frontend and a Spring Boot + PostgreSQL backend, the app is fully containerized using Docker for smooth local setup and deployment.

-#### API Providers
+**API Providers**
 - 🌍 [OpenWeather Geocoding API](https://openweathermap.org/api/geocoding-api)
   Used to convert city names into geographic coordinates (latitude & longitude).
 - 🌅 [Sunrise and Sunset Times API](https://sunrise-sunset.org/api)
   Provides accurate sunrise and sunset times for a given location and date.

-### Features

 <img width="858" alt="SolarWatch-landingpage" src="https://github.com/user-attachments/assets/cd1f23ac-4150-4714-87c7-1a2e25af0386" />